When To Report Wrongful Termination

 Federal law prohibits employers from taking adverse action against employees who report sexual harassment or hostile working conditions to human resources, file a discrimination complaint, or testify as a witness in another employee’s lawsuit.

-If you reported sexual harassment and you were fired or laid off soon after, you may have been the victim of a wrongful termination.
+If you reported sexual harassment and your employer fired you soon after, you may have been the victim of a wrongful termination.

 How Do You Prove Wrongful Termination?